 - Internet Explorer 11 or better

 For the best possible experience, please use the latest version of the browser available.
-Older browsers such as earlier versions of Internet Explorer have limited support.
+Older browsers, such as earlier versions of Internet Explorer, have limited support or may not work at all.

 Playing Content with Plex Web App